louaybou/louaybou/README.md

 🎓 Student in **Network and Telecommunication Engineering** at the
 **National Institute of Applied Sciences and Technology (INSAT)**

-💻I am currently advancing my skills in backend development with Node.js, with a keen interest in cloud computing and DevOps practices.
+💻I am currently advancing my skills in cloud computing and DevOps, with a focus on AWS infrastructure, automation, and CI/CD pipelines.

 🌱 Always eager to learn and collaborate on innovative projects.